Quick guide and location map

 - Staple Hill car park postcode: KT16 0ED, What3Words: impose.search.keys OS reference: SU974648

-- Longcross car park (intersection of Longcross Road and Staple Hill) postcode: KT16 0ED, What3Words: trail.toned.soda OS reference: SU974648
+- Longcross car park (intersection of Longcross Road and Staple Hill) postcode: KT16 0ED, What3Words: trail.toned.soda OS reference: SU979651

-Please note: the OS reference for the first three car parks is the same: SU974648 and none of them are suitable for horse boxes.
+Please note: none of these car parks are suitable for horse boxes.

 Chobham Common is one of only four National Nature Reserves (NNR) in Surrey and it is the largest inland NNR in the south-east of England.
 It has a picturesque classic British landscape, with large areas of open lowland heaths, wetlands and ponds.
 The Reserve provides great mini-habitats for animals and creatures and is home to many species of birds, flowers, butterflies and insects.